msiemens/tinydb/README.rst

 | **Status:**      *stable*
 | **Description:** ``tinydb-smartcache`` provides a smart query cache for
                    TinyDB.
-It updates the query cache when inserting/removing/updating elements so the cache doesn't
+It updates the query cache when inserting/removing/updating documents so the cache doesn't
                    get invalidated.
 It's useful if you perform lots of queries while the data changes only little.